Possibilistic simulation of quantum circuits by classical circuits: Introduction

-In circuit complexity, one early result is Ref.~\cite{hoyer_spalek_qc_fanout_powerful} which showed, among other things, that quantum circuits can compute in ``constant'' depth the parity of all input bits.
-Separation is therefore \textit{provably} achieved because parity is provably uncomputable by constant depth classical circuits~\cite{arora_barak}\footnote{More precisely, so-called $\text{AC}^0$ circuits, where gates are restricted to $\{\text{NOT, AND, OR}\}$ (of arbitrary fan-in or fan-out) and where circuit \textit{size} (i.e. number of gates) is restricted to be polynomial.
-We need to restrict the gate set, or else a ``parity gate'' can compute parity in depth $1$.
-We need to restrict circuit size, or else parity can be computed in depth $2$, via the conjunctive normal form of XOR, if allowed an exponential number of gates in $\{\text{NOT, AND, OR}\}$ (of arbitrary fan-in or fan-out).}.
-However, Ref.~\cite{hoyer_spalek_qc_fanout_powerful} assumed that the controlled-multi-NOT gate $\cgate{X}^{\otimes{n}}$ can be implemented in constant depth.
-Indeed, parity can then be simply computed by conjugating $\cgate{X}^{\otimes{n}}$ by Hadamard gates $H^{\otimes{(n+1)}}$.
-But as the physical difficulties of implementing $\cgate{X}^{\otimes{n}}$ became clearer, results from Ref.~\cite{hoyer_spalek_qc_fanout_powerful} became less appealing.
-Only recently, in breakthrough work by Bravyi, Gosset and K\"{o}nig ~\cite{quantum_advantage_shallow_bravyi_gosset_konig} (henceforth BGK) was the need to use unreasonable quantum gates removed in achieving circuit complexity separation.
-Indeed, their separation was achieved by a quantum circuit with gates in $\{H, \cgate{Z}, \cgate{S^{\dagger}}\}$.
+In circuit complexity, one early result is Ref.~\cite{moore_parityfanout}, which showed that quantum circuits can compute in constant depth the parity of all input bits assuming the controlled-multi-$\notgate$ gate, $\cgate{X}^{\otimes{n}}$, can be implemented in constant depth (also see the later work, Ref.~\cite{hoyer_spalek_qc_fanout_powerful}).
+Separation is therefore \emph{provably} achieved because parity is provably uncomputable by constant depth classical circuits~\cite{arora_barak}.
+More precisely, the separation is against classical $\x{AC}^0$ circuits, where gates are restricted to $\{\notgate, \andgate, \orgate\}$ of arbitrary fan-in and fan-out and where circuit \emph{size}, i.e., the number of gates, is restricted to be polynomial~\footnote{We need to restrict the gate set, else a ``parity gate'' can compute parity in depth $1$.
+We need to restrict circuit size, else parity on $n$-bits can be computed in depth $3$, via the conjunctive normal form of parity (e.g., when $n=3$, $x_1\oplus x_2 \oplus x_3 = (x_1 \wedge \lnot x_2 \wedge \lnot x_3) \vee (\lnot x_1 \wedge x_2 \wedge \lnot x_3) \vee (\lnot x_1 \wedge \lnot x_2 \wedge x_3) \vee (x_1 \wedge x_2 \wedge x_3)$), using an exponential number of gates in $\{\notgate, \andgate, \orgate\}$ of arbitrary fan-in and fan-out.
+The depth of $3$ comes from applying three layers of gates: a layer of $O(n2^n)$ $\notgate$ gates, followed by a layer of $O(2^n)$ $\andgate$ gates, followed by a single $\orgate$ gate.}.
+However, as the $\cgate{X}^{\otimes{n}}$ gate acts on all $n$ qubits, it is unreasonable to assume it can be implemented in constant depth.
+Only recently, in breakthrough work by Bravyi, Gosset, and K\"{o}nig ~\cite{quantum_advantage_shallow_bravyi_gosset_konig} (henceforth BGK) was such unreasonable assumptions removed in achieving a circuit complexity separation.
+Indeed, their separation was achieved by a quantum circuit with gates in $\{H, \ccgate{Z}, \cgate{S^{\dagger}}\}$.
 What is particularly satisfying is that BGK proved their separation via Ref.~\cite{barrett_bgk} from quantum foundations, which can be viewed as extending fundamental Bell-type inequalities to a multi-party, bounded-locality setting.
 One can already catch a glimpse of the connection between circuits and foundations by noting that the BGK quantum circuit applies $\cgate{S^{\dagger}}$ gates followed by $H$ gates just before computational basis measurement.
-But this is the same as controlled changing of measurement basis from $X$ to $Y$, a technique commonly used in optimal quantum strategies of non-local games like CHSH~\cite{chsh} or GHZ~\cite{ghz}.
+But this is the same as a controlled changing of measurement basis from $X$ to $Y$, a technique commonly used in optimal quantum strategies of non-local games like CHSH~\cite{chsh} or GHZ~\cite{ghz}.